redyredy123/ImagePicker/README.md

 cordova-imagePicker
 ===================

 Cordova Plugin For Multiple Image Selection - implemented for iOS and Android 4.0 and above.
+Modified for Capacitor use and Android X

 ## Installing the plugin